New Student Pre-Arrival Checklist

 All students must pay their financial bills on time to avoid additional charges and/or holds on your course registration, etc. Please visit the Student Accounts website for additional information.
 You can also contact them directly via email (email@example.com) if you need assistance.

-Step 8: Register for New Student Orientation and Sign up for a Mandatory SEVIS Check-In
+Step 9: Sign up for a Mandatory SEVIS Check-In

 Log into the ISSS Portal and upload a copy of your I-20 or DS-2019, passport and visa stamp prior to your arrival at Vanderbilt.
 Copies of these documents are needed to complete your SEVIS Check-in.
 You will do this through the New Student/Scholar Document Upload application.

-We are sure you have a bunch of questions.
-Please feel free to email us (email@example.com), and we will be happy to answer your questions.
+We are sure you have many questions.
+Please feel free to email us (firstname.lastname@example.org), and we will be happy to assist you.

 Congratulations again on your admission to Vanderbilt!
 We look forward to meeting you!